Achievable logoAchievable logo

 Dual registration

-Many workers in the securities industry are dual registered as IARs and agents.
-Maintaining both registrations allows an individual to provide advice for compensation (IAR registration) and execute transactions (agent registration).
+Many securities industry professionals are dual-registered as IARs and agents.
+Holding both registrations allows an individual to:

-Firms that employ dual-registered employees must be dual-registered as broker-dealers and investment advisers.
+Firms that employ dual-registered individuals must be dual-registered as broker-dealers and investment advisers.

 Termination